-- removing a resource, such as clearing fencerows that provide visual relief in a flat landscape; - degrading the surrounding environment, intruding on the view of a landscape; or - enhancing a resource, evoking an image of economic strength in a developing business or industrial area.
+- Removing a resource, such as clearing fencerows that provide visual relief in a flat landscape - Degrading the surrounding environment (intruding on the view of a landscape) - Enhancing a resource (evoking an image of economic strength in a developing business or industrial area)

-Backgrounding occurs when transmission lines and corridors do not exceed the height of background vegetation or topography and are visually absorbed by the landscape.
+Backgrounding occurs when transmission lines and corridors do not exceed the height of background vegetation and are visually absorbed by the landscape.
 Transmission corridors below public viewing angles have less impact.

-Skylining occurs when structures and conductors are highly visible against the sky.
+Skylining occurs when structures and conductors are highly visible against the sky when viewed from scenic roads or public vantage points.
 Structures can block a long-distance view and impact the aesthetic qualities of a landscape.
-Vegetation can no longer

-"absorb" and de-emphasize visual impact when transmission structures exceed the height of the background vegetation and topography.
+Vegetation can no longer "absorb" and de-emphasize visual impact when transmission structures exceed the height of the background vegetation.